 Since the AIP statute bases eligibility upon adherence to FAA approved standards, Sponsors desiring to use construction standards for which no AIP standards exist must still seek FAA approval for use if AIP participation is desired.
 Use of non-standard construction specification requires a justification for acceptable level of performance and safety.

 Construction Safety and Phasing Plan

 The Construction Safety and Phasing Plans (CSPPs) serves as a comprehensive safety management strategy for the proposed project.
 The CSPP is more than just a document that establishes contractor requirements.
 It is a record that addresses all aspects of operational safety for the project including Sponsor responsibilities and FAA coordination.
-Operational safety considerations are critical towards mitigating risk to the airfield environment by temporary construction.
+Operational safety considerations are critical towards mitigating risk to the airfield environment caused by temporary construction.
 As such, early coordination and development of the CSPP is a high value action that aids with limiting risk from reaching the airport environment.
 Given this high value benefit, the development of a CSPP should occur early in the project design design phase as opposed to later in the design phase.
 The point at which a CSPP is 90% complete is not the same as the point the P&S are 90% complete.
 Once the principal elements of the CSPP are established (i.e. phasing, sequencing, work boundaries etc), the Sponsor should submit the CSPP to the FAA for review and internal coordination.
 This allows sufficient time to identify any potential adverse aeronautical effect and permits the incorporation of appropriate mitigating measures.
 This should generally occur 4 to 6 months prior to bid solicitation depending on the scale of the project.

 Plans and Specifications (P&S)